Reference Counted Class Objects

 Aftermath

-This DIP allows defining reference counted class
+This DIP allows defining reference counted class objects that are

-code.
+usable in @safe code.
 However, it does not enforce safety.

 Explicitly freeing memory associated with an object remains the